 My favorite Plentiful dish is our Salmon Nicoise Platter… delicious and beautiful.

 I grew up in Yorktown and Williamsburg, Virginia with my mom, dad and two sisters.
-After graduating from William & Mary in 1991, I began my career in Neurosciences in Charlotte, North Carolina and married my husband, Tom.
-After I spent five years working in head injury and epilepsy, I "retired" after we had our first son and soon moved to Boca Raton, Florida.
-There we had another son before moving to Columbia, Maryland.
-Just before 9/11, we moved to Richmond - happy to be back in our home state.
-We had our first Virginia baby in 2002, another boy!
+Following my graduation from William & Mary in 1991, I began my career in Neurosciences in Charlotte, North Carolina and married my husband, Tom.
+After I spent five years working in head injury and epilepsy, Tom and I welcomed our first son and moved to Boca Raton, Florida.
+We had another son in Boca before moving to Columbia, Maryland in 1999.
+Just before 9/11, we moved to Richmond—happy to finally return to our home state.
+In 2002, we had our first Virginia baby, another boy!

 Writing has always been a passion for me, so I have found ways over the years to work it into my busy life.
 It has been a joy to write and edit for charities and friends; submit articles to periodicals; and work on books and essays I hope to publish one day.
 In 2017, with three kids in college and one in high school, I started writing professionally on a part-time basis.
 When Annhorner launched Plentiful and asked for me to join the team, I was thrilled to help.